 It’s easy to regard the things that get used every day, as purely functional, practical and utilitarian.
-But first thing in the morning, we instinctively reach for our favourite mug, because there is something about its shape and texture that makes the tea drinking ritual all the more comforting.
+But first thing in the morning, we instinctively reach for our favourite mug, because there is something about its shape and texture that makes a tea drinking ritual all the more comforting.

 Take inspiration from our top 20 stylish eco friendly kitchen products you’ll use everyday – you’ll never look at your dish cloth in the same way again.